-- Adjust the basic position of the hand brake lever to your hand size by turning adjusting screw 1.
+Adjust basic position of the hand brake lever to your hand size by turning adjusting screw 1.

-Turn the adjusting screw clockwise to decrease the distance between the hand brake lever and the handlebar.
+Turn the adjusting screw clockwise to increase the distance between the hand brake lever and the handlebar.

-Turn the adjusting screw counterclockwise to increase the distance between the hand brake lever and the handlebar.
+Turn the adjusting screw counterclockwise to decrease the distance between the hand brake lever and the handlebar.